snotskie/ttrpg/md/index.md

 You may decide to turn a roll into a Spark roll before or after you've made your first roll for the action.

-For example, when you roll your first $1$ on the die, you can decide to take extra advantage of this opportunity.
+For example, when you roll your first $1$ on the die, you may decide to take extra advantage of this opportunity.
 If you do, pay the Blessing Die cost to Spark, roll your second die, then reroll both dice for the bump, and add it all together.

 ### Checks
 <!-- _class: rules -->